ministryofjustice/laa-check-client-qualifies/README.md

 * feature-flags-password

 The current values for these are available as secure notes in 1Password for each environment, should they be lost from Kubernetes.

+## Branch naming

+We name our branches to start with the Jira ticket ID, followed by a short description of the work.

+Due to case-sensitivity in the integration between CircleCi and Jira, the Jira ticket ID needs to be uppercase so that it exactly matches how it is on Jira.
+For example:
+❌ el-123-add-new-feature
+✅ EL-123-add-new-feature